marciabeatrizcp/devicesapi/README.md

 # Devices API
-API for User Management and devices
+API for user management and devices

 ## Requirements:
   * run this command `asdf install`